carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.LaneType<a name="carla.LaneType"></a>
 Class that defines the possible lane types accepted by OpenDRIVE 1.4.
 This standards define the road information.
-For instance in this [recipe](ref_code_recipes.md#lanes-recipe) the user creates a [carla.Waypoint](#carla.Waypoint) for the current location of a vehicle and uses it to get the current and adjacent lane types.
+The snipet in [carla.Map.get_waypoint](#carla.Map.get_waypoint) makes use of a waypoint to get the current and adjacent lane types.

 <h3>Instance Variables</h3>
 - <a name="carla.LaneType.NONE"></a>**<font color="#f8805a">NONE</font>**